Dr Vitalie Duporge

 Research interests

-My broad research interests include: grassroots and community-led environmental movements, nonformal and land-based education, justice-based transitions, and posthumanist theories
+I work with more-than-human and decolonial imaginaries to explore: grassroots and community-led environmental movements, nonformal and land-based education, justice-based transitions, and the disruption of normative planetary futures

 I hold a BA in Politics and Spanish from University of Nottingham (2013), an MSc in International Development from University of Bath (2017), and a PhD in Geographical Sciences from University of Bristol (2025).
-My doctoral research explored place-based models of socioenvironmental learning in the context of European ecovillages; looking to these sites as radical, hopeful, and yet sometimes troubled spaces for reconciling human-nonhuman relations
+My doctoral research explored place-based models of socioenvironmental learning in European ecovillages; looking to these sites as radical, hopeful, and yet sometimes troubled spaces for reconciling human and more-than-human relations

-My other research activities have included examining experiences of eco-anxiety amongst PGR cohorts for a UKRI-funded project with Cabot Institute for the Environment, and exploring temporal learning in land-based education settings for School of Education, University of Bristol.
+My other research activities have included examining eco-anxiety amongst PGR cohorts for a UKRI-funded project with Cabot Institute for the Environment and temporal learning in land-based education for School of Education, University of Bristol.
 My research draws on a rich history working with civil society initiatives and intentional communities

-Aside from research, I teach extensively across the university, designing and leading lectures and seminars and/or acting as unit co-convenor on the folllowing modules:
+Aside from research, I teach extensively across the university, designing and leading lectures and/or acting as unit convenor on the folllowing modules:

 - BSc Sustainable Development